mjbradvica/MediatorBuddy/README.md

 MediatorBuddy uses the interface to return a response based on the status of your application.

-> MediatorBuddy does not imply HTTP status codes it the base library.
+> MediatorBuddy does not imply HTTP status codes in the base library.
 It is important to separate the status of your application from a status code returned from an API.

 ### Handlers